Fata Morgana (1971 film): Reception and legacy

-Fata Morgana has been seen as a key picture in Herzog's filmography, providing insight into many of his subsequent works.
+Fata Morgana is considered a key picture in Herzog's filmography, giving insight into many of his subsequent works.
 It has also been regarded as "one of modern cinema's key films."
-Its influence has lasted and the 1997 film Gummo by Harmony Korine, which was similarly received, may be seen as a "direct descendant" of Fata Morgana.
-The influence of the film may also be seen in the recent work of such directors as Terrence Malick and Claire Denis.
+Its influence has lasted and the 1997 film Gummo by Harmony Korine has been called a "direct descendant" of Fata Morgana.
+Its influence is also visible in the work of directors such as Terrence Malick and Claire Denis.

 In December 2013 the film was screened by West Hollywood's Cinefamily with a live performance by American drone metal band Earth.